-Check out much more about the Future Ingredient 2021 Competition on our website, here: https://new.foodmatterslive.com/food-matters-live/future-ingredients/
+Check out much more about the Future Ingredient 2021 Competition.

 Have any questions about entering the competition?
-If you are an ingredient innovator, contact David, our Head of Client Relations to discuss whether your brand could be a fit for the competition here.
+If you are an Ingredient Innovator and would like a Discovery Session of your own, contact David, our Head of Client Relations to discuss whether your brand could be a fit for the competition here.